dbaibighAbdo/tweet_generator/README.md

 - ✍️ Generates concise, engaging tweets on various topics
 - 🔁 Uses a reflection loop to improve tweet quality
+- 🧠 Human-in-the-Loop (HITL) mechanism allows users to review, reject, or approve tweets for better control and satisfaction
 - 🧩 Modular design with LangGraph for flexibility and extensibility
 - 🔌 Easy to plug in your own prompt templates, models, or evaluators